AndreasHefti/firefly-zig/README.md

       - [x] Audio
       - [ ] Behavior
       - [x] State Engine
+      - [x] TileSet (created in code or loaded from JSON file)
-      - [x] TileMap
+      - [x] TileMap (created in code or loaded from JSON file)
-      - [x] WorldMap
       - [x] Global index/id register (per component?)
       - [x] Global name register (per component?)
+      - [x] Camera (simple pivot camera)
+      - [ ] Player
-      - [ ] ...
+      - [ ] Area (created in code or loaded from JSON file)
+      - [x] Room (created in code or loaded from JSON file)

 TODO Refactoring:
   - [x] All control functions should use CallContext
   - [x] Use HashMap(Index, T) for additional data stores instead of DynArray(T) where possible
   - [ ] SimpleRoomTransitionScene rename to SimpleFadeInOutScene and shall be a composite with additional data that one can instantiate

  ## Code Example: